TimJohns/timjohns/README.md

 ## Hi, I'm Tim Johns 👋

 ### Tim’s Personal Engineering Principles
 These are some engineering principles and values that are important to me, personally.
 My hope is to find these in -- or, sometimes, introduce these into -- the engineering and engineering leadership communities in which I participate.
 Probably more importantly, these principles, like me, are a Work-In-Progress, and I will continue to refine and adapt these based on those same communities, and beyond, in perpetuity.
 I’m always curious and willing to learn, and for that same reason I’m more than willing to publicly publish and share these, and hope for feedback.

+I won't claim any of these are really truly original - I picked ALL of them up, at least in concept, from listening to and observing folks much more capable than myself, and it's plausible there are one or more of these that I've indeed inadvertently plagerized.
+Any such plagerization is purely unintentional, and I am more than happy to provide attribution where I can.

 #### Principles Are Better Than Rules
 A principle is a framework for exercising judgement, and provides useful constraint while still supporting a high degree of empowerment.
 In contrast, a rule is typically an explicit dogmatic constraint that removes the need for judgment, and is often disempowering.
 Sometimes the only difference is subtle framing, or voice.
 For example, this value principle COULD have been stated as a rule, in the active voice: “Always use principles instead of rules”.
 That, however, wouldn’t allow for the reality that rules DO exist, and are often clearer or more efficient than the underlying principle.
 Rules exist, but principles are generally better.